iRoohul/TMDB-Demo/README.md

 # TMDB-DEMO
 ## Overview
 A sample application to show list of movies and their details using APIs from https://developers.themoviedb.org/ </Br></Br>

+The idea is to create an app with minimum(but commonly used features) using the best practices and high coding standard.
+It can be used as a reference point to design the boilerplate code.
+As there is no silver bullet for coding standard, I have tried using the commonly used best practices, DRY being one of them.
+However, as always, there exist plenty of room for improvement in the code(feedback will be appreciated :p).

 <b> 1.
 Now Playing Screen :-</b> It is the home screen.
 It shows the list of Now playing movies in pagination form.
 Movies fetched from API gradually as the user scrolls down to the bottom.
 </Br>
 Home screen also has a search bar to search the movies in the list.